plausible/analytics/README.md

 We have a [feedback board](https://feedback.plausible.io/) and a [public roadmap](https://feedback.plausible.io/roadmap).
 Please let us know if you have any requests and vote on open issues so we can better prioritize.

+### License

+Plausible is open-source under the most permissive MIT license.
+There are no restrictions on redistributing, modifying or using this software for any reason.